 House Bill 183 Allows Rule Challenges Associated with F.S.
 Section 120.57 Proceedings.
 Relating to Administrative Procedures.
 After previous attempts, including a veto last year, the legislature passed H.B.
 183 sponsored by Representative Janet Adkins.
 This bill was designed to protect regulated persons from an agency’s use of an invalid or unadopted rule in enforcement, licensing, or other Section 120.57 proceedings.
 Among other things, the bill creates a new legal defense and allows a collateral rule challenge to such proceedings.
 The bill also requires agencies to publish a list of rules that, if violated, would constitute minor violations.
 More information on this bill, and more can be found at click here.
 In addition, the bill expedites administrative hearings on temporary special events permits.

-Review your statements from your Hillsborough County Divorce attorney hired, in the last few months to see where your money’s going and what might be dragging you down.
+Review your statements from your Pinellas County Divorce attorney hired, in the last few months to see where your money’s going and what might be dragging you down.
 Expenses like taxis and splurges like lattes, happy hours and lunches may seem small at the time, but they add up.
 Look for patterns and see where you can cut back.

 Keep it simple